btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 39 20170802 =

+* New: Taxonomy Term handling options.
+Similar to the custom field lists, allows taxonomy term meta to be blacklisted or protected.
+See <a href="https://broadcast.plainviewplugins.com/doc/taxonomy-handling/">Broadcast Taxonomy Term documentation page</a>.
+* Fix: Modify the child post dates to match the GMT offset.
+Previously the dates were copied directly from the parent post.
+* Fix: When the link table contains dupes, prevent even more post duping by using the first available link data.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/intagrate/">Intagrate</a> adds support for the <a href="https://intagrate.io/">Intagrate</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wplms/">WPLMS</a> adds support for Vibethemes' <a href="https://themeforest.net/item/wplms-learning-management-system/6780226">WPLMS theme</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/search-and-replace/">Search And Replace</a> finds and replaces texts in posts during broadcast.
+* Code: debug dumps report timestamps in GMT now.
+Less confusion due to the different blog timezones.

 = 38.6 20170703 =